Sioux Center Community School District: Athletics

-Student Enrollment

 Recent Initiatives

 A 1 to 1 initiative has been implemented in the 2013–14 school year.
 All 7th and 8th graders received a laptop for use at school and home.
 The laptop will "travel" with the students as they progress through the grades, and each successive class of 7th graders will receive their own laptop.

 Iowa Tests of Basic Skills is a set of standardized tests given annually to students in Sioux Center Schools.